Mitesh13/Bubble-Trail/README.md

 Tiny JS project ;)

-Bubble trails that follow mouse
+Bubble trails that follow mouse using canvas.